learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

 - One-vs-one means that with $n$ classes, $\dfrac{(n)*(n-1)}{2}$ boundaries are constructed!
 - One-vs-all means that when there are $n$ classes, $n$ boundaries are created.

-The difference between these three types of classifiers is mostly small, but generally visible for datasets with 3+ classes.
+The difference between these three types of classifiers is mostly small but generally visible for datasets with 3+ classes.
 Have a look at our third example and see how the results differ!

 ## Classifying four classes